Updated July 6th, 2020

 Unfortunately, that is not the case – and in most situations, you might not even get true full market value for your car.

-Make sure you have comprehensive and collision coverage before you start to negotiate with any insurer about your totaled vehicle.
+Make sure you have comprehensive and collision coverage before you start to negotiate with any insurance carrier about your totaled vehicle.

-Your insurer is not going to give you more money for your car simply because you think it is worth more than their estimate.
+Your insurer is not going to give you more money for your car simply because you think it is worth more than their estimate, just as they will not allow you to determine your own insurance rates or insurance claims.

-The bad news is, if you want more money for your car, you’re going to have to negotiate for it.
+The bad news is, if you want more money for your car, you’re going to have to spend time negotiating with insurance on a totaled car, regardless of if you consider your insurer to participate in fair dealings during the total loss settlement negotiation process.

 The good news is, as you continue reading, you’ll better understand how your company determines the value of your car.

-You’ll also learn about a few strategies that you can use to maximize the amount that your insurer will give you for your car if it is has been totaled.
+You’ll also learn about a few strategies that you can use to maximize the actual cost that your insurer will give you for your car if it is has been totaled.

 This is what insurers are going to use to determine how much your car is worth at the time of the accident.
-There is information you might want to be aware of too.
+There is information you might want to be aware of too if you plan on negotiating a totaled car settlement.

-Some insurers are NOT going to use the “pre-accident” value, but the “investment” of the repaired vehicle.
-I will go into more detail below.
+Some insurers are NOT going to use the plain meaning of “pre-accident” value, but the “investment” of the repaired vehicle.
+We will go into more detail below.

 The definition of fair market value is when a buyer or seller can agree on a price.